stmllr/stmllr.net/steffen-mueller.md

 **Infrastructure as code**: Managing cloud services (AWS) with terraform.

 **Team lead and coaching**: Enabling teams to successfully create and deliver software into the enterprise.
+I am a [certified Professional Scrum Master™ (PSM-I)](https://www.scrum.org/user/320990).

 **Working mode**: Mainly Scrum, remote and on-site, focusing and delivering the important things.